Zolko-123/FreeCAD_Assembly4/INSTRUCTIONS.md

 Since a FreeCAD `App::Part` is a container, all objects included in the child part will be included in the parent assembly.
 To actually insert some geometry, solids or bodies need to be created inside the `App::Part` container and designed using other FreeCAD workbenches.

 **Please Note:** objects in the same document as the linked part but outside the `App::Part` container will not be inserted.
+The *PartDesign* workbench doesn't produce **Parts**, it produces **Bodies**.
+It is entirely possible to use Parts made with the *Part* workbench with Assembly4, but if you want to use Bodies made with the PartDesign WB you need first to create a Part and move the Body into that Part.

 ### Part placements